-The Non-Executive Directors are paid sitting fees for each meeting of the Board andCommittee of Directors attended by them.
+Non-Executive Directors are paid sitting fees for each meeting of the Board andCommittee of Directors attended by them.

-The information required pursuant to Section 197 read with Rule 5 of The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 and Companies(Particulars of Employees) Rules 1975 in respect of employees of the Company andDirectors is furnished hereunder as annexure-1.
+The information required pursuant to Section 197(12) read with Rule 5(1) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is furnishedhereunder as per "Annexure-2".

 Pursuant to Section 134(5) of the Companies Act 2013 the Board of Directors of theCompany confirms that-

-a) In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with properexplanation relating to material departures;
+a) In the preparation of the annual accounts for the year ended on 31stMarch 2017 the applicable accounting standards had been followed along with properexplanation relating to material departures;

-b) The directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and ofthe profit and loss of the company for that period;
+b) The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at 31st March 2017 and ofthe profit and loss of the Company for the year ended on that date;

-c) The directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the company and for preventing and detecting fraud and otherirregularities;
+c) The Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

-e) The directors in the case of a listed company had laid down internal financialcontrols to be followed by the company and that such internal financial controls areadequate and were operating effectively.
+e) That the Directors have laid down internal financial controls to be followed by theCompany and that the financial controls are adequate and are operating effectively; and

-Periodic assessments to identify the risk areas are carried out and management isbriefed on the risks in advance to enable the company to control risk through a properlydefined plan.
+Periodic assessments to identify the risk areas are carried out and management isbriefed on the risks in advance to enable the Company to control risk through a properlydefined plan.
 The risks are classified as financial risks operational risks and marketrisks.
 The risks are taken into account while preparing the annual business plan for theyear.
 The Board is also periodically informed of the business risks and the actions takento manage them.
 The Company has formulated a policy for Risk management with the followingobjectives: